Rajdeep-Paul8501/LSTM-siamese-nlp-plagiarism-detector/README.md

 Select "good" features, by analyzing the correlations between different features.

-### Notebook 3: Train and Deploy Your Model in kera
+### Notebook 3: Train and Deploy Your Model in keras

 Upload your train/test feature data to S3.
 Define a binary classification model and a training script.